CSharpLecture/Exercises.Day4/README.md

 ## 20. A custom user control

 Create a custom user control that contains a `Timer` control and a `Label` control as well as a `Button`.
-The user control should do the following:
+The user control should be a simple implementation of a timer app:

-* Show the button with the text "Start" and the interval time of the timer.
+* Show the button with the text "Start" and the label with a time indicator (e.g. "Timer: 00m : 00s").
-* When the button is pressed the time string on the label should be updated.
+* When the button is pressed the time string on the label should count upwards.
-* The button should be named "Stop" now until the timer finishes (tick event).
+* The button should be named "Stop" now.
+* When the button is pressed the timer stops counting.
 * The button should now display "Reset".
-If that is being pressed then the initial state should be shown again.
+If it is being pressed, the initial state should be shown again.

+Similarly, one could also implement a countdown user control.

 ## License
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).